All photos by Sharrin Rees

 The designer has been guided by Japanese aesthetics for attention to the everyday details and extensive use of reclaimed timber.
 In keeping with a ‘no paint’ philosophy, the bold use of acoustic panels has created light and peaceful, non-reverberant interiors in a windy, seaside location – a standout feature in contemporary housing.

-Also FINALIST - 2017 SUSTAINABILITY AWARDS & AND THE 2017 INTERNATIONAL GREEN INTERIORS AWARDS FOR KENZAI
+HIGHLY COMMENDED FINALIST - 2017 INTERNATIONAL GREEN INTERIORS AWARDS FOR KENZAI

 Kenzai is a beautifully renovated home overlooking the ocean, inspired by Japanese/Scandinavian design.
 This has been our largest project to date and has allowed us to incorporate building system design, external material specification, landscape and even pool design into our practice.
 Our pride in the project is due to the fact that we have been able to pack the place with so many sustainable elements, which include :